dunnjm814/mySampler/README.md

 ## What is mySampler?

-mySampler is an interactive site bringing a minimalist audio workflow to a browser environment.
+mySampler is an interactive web application, bringing a minimalist audio workflow to a browser environment.

 ## To use mySampler on your local machine you need: